quanterall/HaskellMaterials/basics/05-error-handling.md

 Note here that we're pre-checking the condition we're interested in guarding against.
 We're then turning this condition into a specific return value, and the caller will have to inspect the return value to see if it's a valid result or not.
 The same applies to functions returning a value of type `Either errorType a`.
-In this case, the caller will have to inspect the `Either` value to see if there is a `Left` with some attached error information or not.
-Otherwise they know that the call succeeded and can use the success value.
+In that case, the caller will have to inspect the `Either` value to see if there is a `Left` with some attached error information or not.
+Otherwise they know that the call succeeded and can use the value attached to the `Right` constructor.

-For pure code, this is a good approach.
-Impure exceptions **are** rare and we shouldn't necessarily be too cautious and expect to catch too many exceptions in pure code (and we should never throw exceptions in pure code).
+For pure code this is a good approach.
+Exceptions in pure code **are rare** and we shouldn't necessarily be too cautious and expect to catch too many exceptions in pure code (and we should never throw exceptions in pure code).
+Note that the same kind of errors you'd find in many other languages may show up in Haskell as well, such as division by zero exceptions.

-There are scenarios where this model starts falling apart, however.
+In effectful code this model of representing errors can be misleading.

 ### Type signatures that don't tell us the whole truth